15 Crawlability Problems & How to Fix Them

 Disallow: /

-Fixing this problem is simple.
-Just replace the “disallow” directive with “allow.”
-Which should enable search engines to access your entire website.
+To fix this problem, replace the “Disallow” directive with “Allow,” enabling search engines to access your entire website:

 User-agent: *